You open Facebook one day.

 - Setup is not as intuitive

 Without the manual, it is almost impossible for you to figure out how to set this device up.
-In this case, the only way is to search online and/or call up SOSBuddy’s support to get your answers.
-But once the device is set up, it is extremely useful as a tracker.
+The good news is, if you decide to collect the tracker directly from SOSBuddy’s office, their support will help you set up the tracker and provide you with the necessary instructions on the different functions of the device — all for FREE!
+And once the EV07W is set up, it is extremely useful as a tracker.

 - For caregivers, there doesn’t seem to be another way to acknowledge a false alarm if the user doesn’t press the SOS button to cancel it and more often than not, people with dementia may just forget to cancel it on their end.
 This may lead to caregivers actually believing that the alarm is real.However, we consider this to be a minor flaw because it is always better to err on the side of caution.